thephez/dpp-spec/docs/state-transition.md

 validateStateTransitionStructureFactory
-    ✓ should return invalid result if ST invalid against extension schema ✓ should return invalid result if ST is invalid against extension function
+    ✓ should return invalid result if ST invalid against extension schema ✓ should return invalid result if ST is invalid against extension function ✓ should return invalid result if ST size is more than 16 kb (115ms) ✓ should return valid result

     Base schema
       protocolVersion